 • Sling fabric should not be draped across baby’s face.
 For slings made from thin, airy fabrics please check the airflow of the fabric by placing it over your own nose and mouth.
 No matter how breathable the fabric looks, if it is difficult for you to breathe through the fabric it will be difficult for baby as well.

 • Baby should not be rolled so that his face is pressed tightly against the parent’s body.
-Position baby’s face upward when he or she is not actively nursing and when nursing ensure that baby’s nose is not blocked.
+Position baby’s face upward when he or she is not actively nursing and when nursing ensures that baby’s nose is not blocked.

 An infant should be repositioned if he is having any sign of respiratory difficulty.
-Symptoms include: rapid or labored breathing, grunting or sighing with every breath and/or restlessness.
+Symptoms include rapid or labored breathing, grunting or sighing with every breath, and/or restlessness.

 NOTE: The positioning recommendations in this article are for infants 0 to 4 months of age or until baby achieves good neck and head control.
-Once baby has good head control the neck muscles are generally strengthened sufficiently to support baby’s airway, even if baby becomes slightly curled or slumped in a baby carrier (or car seat, swing, bouncer etc.).
+Once baby has good head control the neck muscles are generally strengthened sufficiently to support baby’s airway, even if baby becomes slightly curled or slumped in a baby carrier (or car seat, swing, bouncer, etc.).
 However, please use common sense and monitor your baby frequently no matter his age and weight.

 Happy and safe babywearing!

 One of the most common mistakes new moms make with ring slings is to try to put the baby in parallel to the rails.
 Which ends up basically folding the baby in half.